Generating In-Distribution Proxy Graphs for Explaining Graph Neural Networks: Related Work

 \textbf{Distribution Shifting in Explanations.} The distribution shifting problem in post-hoc explanations has been increasingly recognized in explainable AI fields~\cite{chang2018explaining,qiu2022generating}.
 For example, FIDO~\cite{chang2018explaining} works on enhancing image classifier explanations, focusing on relevant contextual details that agree with the training data's distribution.
 A recent study tackles the distribution shifting problem in image explanations by introducing a module that assesses the similarity between altered data and the original dataset distribution~\cite{qiu2022generating}.
-In the graph domain, an ad-hoc strategy to mitigate distribution shifting is to initially reduce the size constraint coefficient during the explanation process~\cite{fang2023on}.
-MixupExplainer~\cite{zhang2023mixupexplainer} proposes a non-parametric solution by mixing up the explanation subgraph with a non-explainable part from another graph.
-However, this method operates under the assumption that the explanatory and non-explanatory subgraphs in mixed graphs are independent, which may not hold in many real-life graphs.
+In the graph domain, an ad-hoc strategy to mitigate distribution shifting is to initially reduce the size constraint coefficient during the explanation process~\cite{fang2022regularization}.
+MixupExplainer~\cite{zhang2023mixupexplainer} and RegExplainer~\cite{zhang2023regexplainer} propose non-parametric solutions by mixing up the explanation subgraph with a non-explainable part from another graph.
+However, these methods operates under the assumption that the explanatory and non-explanatory subgraphs in mixed graphs are independent, which may not hold in many real-life graphs.